 John 1:14 tells us 'The Word became flesh and blood, and moved into the neighbourhood.'
 (Message version).
 Jesus was an Insider to the Jewish world of his day - and particularly to the agricultural Galilean Jewish world.
-God knew that the best way for him to communicate his good news of hope and love for people would be to do it through a message-bearer, whose words and actions and whole that you take them out of the world but that you protect them from the evil one...
-As you sent me into the world, I have sent them into the world."
+God knew that the best way for him to communicate his good news of hope and love for people would be to do it through a message-bearer, whose words and actions and whole life would communicate what God is on about.
+As an Insider to the world he lived in, that's exactly what Jesus did.